-Let's talk mother of the bride and groom
+Let's talk head wear for the mother of the bride and groom

 By Harriet isn’t just about the bride, half our customers are ladies attending weddings, the races or other formal occasions, but especially Mothers of the Bride and Groom.